DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

 The major differences to the partially implemented app:
 * File you have to import: Use `HackPPSceApp_unmanaged.zip` from [our code repo](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Code) in the **Solution branch**
-* Importing: Reuse the connection you created previously
+* Importing: Reuse the connection you created previously instead of creating a new one